$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Implementation details

 \subsection{Dynamics}

 In \CONCEPT{} the collections of either $N$-body particles or fluid variable grids, which are to be evolved dynamically, are grouped into \emph{components}.
 Particle components consists of a fixed number of particles $N$, of equal mass $m$, whereas fluid components consists of a fixed set of regular, cubic grids of fixed resolution, one for each scalar fluid variable.
-In the simulations carried out for this paper, baryons and dark matter are grouped together into one particle component, while the neutrino component consists of grids storing $\varrho(\vec{x})$, $J^i(\vec{x})$, $\mathcal{P}(\vec{x})$ and $\sigma^i_j(\vec{x})$.
+In the simulations carried out for this paper, baryons and dark matter are grouped together into one particle component, while the neutrino component consists of grids storing $\varrho(\vec{x})$, $J^i(\vec{x})$, $\mathcal{P}(\vec{x})$ and $\varsigma^i_j(\vec{x})$.
 Of these fluid variables, only $\varrho$ and $J^i$ are treated as non-linear variables, evolved via \eqref{eq:continuity_numerical} and \eqref{eq:euler_numerical} with terms neglected as described in subsection~\ref{subsec:conservation_form}.
 Since $J^i$ is a vector quantity, this requires 4 grids.
-The higher-order variables $\mathcal{P}$ and $\sigma^i_j$ are not evolved non-linearly, but realised at each time step anew.
-Storing the full $\sigma^i_j$ would require 6 additional grids.
-However, as $\sigma^i_j$ is only needed once during each time step (in the Euler equation), a single grid is used to store each tensor component in turn.
+The higher-order variables $\mathcal{P}$ and $\varsigma^i_j$ are not evolved non-linearly, but realised at each time step anew.
+Storing the full $\varsigma^i_j$ would require 6 additional grids (5 if we took advantage of the tracelessness).
+However, as $\varsigma^i_j$ is only needed once during each time step (in the Euler equation), a single grid is used to store each of its components in turn.

 In each time step, all particles and fluid elements are evolved forward in time by the same amount $\Delta \tau$.
 A leapfrog time integration scheme is used, in which every other time step is either a `kick' or a `drift' step.
 In a `kick' step, all source terms in the evolution equations are applied.
 For particle components, the only source term is that of gravity.
 For fluid components, a term is considered a source term if it is not a flux (divergence) term of one of the lower-order variables $\varrho$ and $J^i$.
 Explicitly, the partition of terms into flux and source terms is